AlexFL1188/Student_Registration_GUI/README.md

 	-create button in GUI for action

-**- allow student to get back TXT file of up-coming/registered courses** *Completed by Alexander Reimer*
+**- allow student to get back Word Document file of up-coming/registered courses** *Completed by Alexander Reimer*

-	-create button in GUI for action *Completed by Alexander Reimer* -create method to output the current students info to a TXT file *Completed by Alexander Reimer*
+	-create button in GUI for action *Completed by Alexander Reimer* -create method to output the current students info to a .doc file *Completed by Alexander Reimer*

 **- If course is full, allow student to add to wishlist**